sagemath/sage/src/doc/en/developer/index.rst

   history of Sage today.
 You have to be familiar with it to be involved in Sage development.

-- :ref:`section-git-tricks-and-tips`: Here we give in-depth guide for working with Git for Sage development.
+- :ref:`section-git-tricks-and-tips`: Here we give an in-depth guide for working with Git for Sage development.
 Read this when you need help on Git in a tricky situation such as merge conflict.

-- :ref:`section-writing-code-for-sage`: This gives guide on conventions in writing code and documentation.
+- :ref:`section-writing-code-for-sage`: This is a guide on conventions in writing code and documentation.
 To be a good developer, read this part once in a while

 - :ref:`section-testing-sage`: We value testing Sage highest.
-Every change of Sage has a risk to break Sage, and must be tested before merge to Sage.
-This part explains abundant tools to keep Sage working.
+Every change of Sage source code has a risk to break Sage, and must be tested before being merged.
+This part explains our various tools to help test Sage.

-- :ref:`section-updating-documentation`: All featuers of Sage is documented in our manuals.
-This part explains the technical aspect of updating documentation on Sage
+- :ref:`section-updating-documentation`: All features of Sage is documented in our manuals.
+This part explains the technical aspect of updating Sage documentation.

 - :ref:`section-more-on-coding`: When you need to know the technical details of Sage for coding, read this.